IRNAS/irnas-guidelines-docs/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Normal development issue on technical matters
+about: Development issue describing something new to be added to the project
 title: "<subject title related to the issue>"
-labels: 'type: feature request'
+labels: "type: feature request"
-assignees: ''
+assignees: ""
 ---

 ## Context